edsu/social-feed-manager/docker/README.md

 ==================
 This configuration provides released instances of SFM.
 Additional releases will be added.

+In this configuration, the data directory is a host volume.

 1. Download docker-compose.yml:

         curl -L https://github.com/gwu-libraries/social-feed-manager/raw/master/docker/example.prod.docker-compose.yml > docker-compose.yml